 You have spent weeks researching mattresses.
 You have read countless reviews, compared firmness levels, debated between memory foam and innerspring, and finally landed on the perfect mattress for your sleep needs.
-Then you hit the checkout page and there it is, staring you in the face: Do you need a base?
+Then you hit the checkout page and there it is: Do you need a base?
 Box spring: $150.
 Foundation: $375.
 Adjustable base: $1,295.

-Today, I want to save you that frustration.
-In this guide, I will break down exactly what each type of base does, why the distinction matters more than ever with modern mattresses, and which option makes the most sense for your specific situation.
-By the end of this guide, you will know exactly what to buy and why.
+The confusion is understandable.
+In this guide we break down exactly what each type of base does, why the distinction matters more than ever with modern mattresses, and which option makes the most sense for your specific situation.

-Here is the most important thing I want you to understand right away: Most modern mattresses do not work on box springs.
-If you buy a memory foam mattress, a latex mattress, or a hybrid mattress and pair it with a traditional box spring, you could void your warranty, damage your mattress, and create an uncomfortable sleep surface.
-The days of automatically grabbing a box spring with any mattress purchase are over.
+The most important thing to understand upfront: most modern mattresses do not work on box springs.
+If you buy a memory foam, latex, or hybrid mattress and pair it with a traditional box spring, you could void your warranty, damage your mattress, and create an uncomfortable sleep surface.

 What Is a Box Spring?

-Let us start with the oldest option on the market.
-A box spring is a rectangular bed base that contains a frame filled with steel springs or coils.
-The entire unit is typically covered in fabric, giving it a clean appearance under the mattress.
+A box spring is a rectangular bed base containing a frame filled with steel springs or coils, typically covered in fabric.
 Box springs were the standard companion for innerspring mattresses for decades, particularly before the 1990s.

-The original purpose of a box spring was twofold.
-First, the springs inside the base absorbed shock and provided additional support for the mattress above.
-Second, the elevated height made it easier to get in and out of bed.
+The original purpose was twofold: the springs absorbed shock and provided additional support for the mattress above, while the elevated height made it easier to get in and out of bed.
 In the era before high-profile mattresses became standard, that extra height mattered more than it does today.

-Memory foam mattresses, for example, are designed to contour to your body without excessive movement transfer.
+Memory foam mattresses are designed to contour to your body without excessive movement transfer.
 When you place a memory foam mattress on a bouncy box spring, you lose that benefit entirely.
-The springs in the box spring create their own movement, which travels through the mattress to your sleep partner.
+The springs create their own movement, which travels through the mattress to your sleep partner.
 Similarly, latex mattresses can shift and wear unevenly when placed on a springy surface.

 Pros of Box Springs